Best Gaming Controller Under 3000 India 2026: PC and Mobile

 ControllerPrice (₹)ConnectionStick TypePlatformsBatteryBest For

-GameSir Nova Lite2,3992.4GHz + BT + USBHall EffectPC, Switch, Android, iOS10 hoursPC all-rounder
+GameSir Nova Lite2,7992.4GHz + BT + USBHall EffectPC, Switch, Android, iOS10 hoursPC all-rounder

-PowerA Enhanced Wired2,799Wired USBPotentiometerXbox, PCWiredOfficial Xbox wired
+PowerA Enhanced Wired2,899Wired USBPotentiometerXbox, PCWiredOfficial Xbox wired

-NiTHO BLADES2,4992.4GHz + WiredPotentiometerPC, PS3, Android8 hoursCouch co-op
+NiTHO BLADES2,6352.4GHz + WiredPotentiometerPC, PS3, Android8 hoursCouch co-op

-1. GameSir Nova Lite, Around ₹2,399
+1. GameSir Nova Lite, Around ₹2,799

 Compatibility: PC (Windows), Switch, Android, iOS (partial).
 Not for PS5.
 Stick type: Hall Effect.
 Battery: Around 10 hours.
 Latency: Very low over 2.4GHz dongle, noticeable jump on Bluetooth.

 This is the controller I hand to anyone who asks me what to buy without thinking.
-Hall Effect sticks at ₹2,399 was unthinkable two years ago.
+Hall Effect sticks around ₹2,799 was unthinkable two years ago.
 The grip is smaller than an Xbox pad, which suits most Indian palm sizes.
 I tested it on God of War on PC and the right stick tracking during combat was tight enough that I stopped noticing the controller, which is the highest compliment you can pay a gamepad.

 Downsides: the D-pad is average for fighting games, and the triggers are digital-feel even though they are technically analog.
 For FIFA and racing, fine.
 For Tekken 8, get a proper fightpad.